AI21MichaelH/HTW-AI21SWEGRPB02/README.md

 ## Downloading

 To download a file you have to supply the unique token in the call.

-The endpoint is /file iwth request method GET
+The endpoint is /file with request method GET

 An example call is `http://localhost:5000/file/pbjjgoojjnkaahstajumojutzyakdcbtaiopwrlknlryqjtcna`

 The file will returned and downloaded